alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 end
 {% endhighlight %}

+Mamaaa ! this was aaaaalready there ! :notes: hehe :trollface:

+Just make sure to read the bullets to know what's going on.

-- `pipeline` is a wrapper for operations that transform the request.
+- `pipeline` collects operations that transform the request in any possible way.
+This is a similar concept to [Rack](http://rack.github.io/).
-Similar concept to Rack.
-- a `plug` is an interface for operations that will run inside of a pipeline.
+- A `plug` is an interface for operations that will run inside of a pipeline.
 This is like the Rack Middleware.
-- `scope` is used to group endpoints and the second argument is an alias.
-This means that anywhare under scope, you can use your modules without typing the namespace. e.g. "EchoAPI.EchoController" becomes "EchoController".
+- `scope` is used to group endpoints.
+The second argument is an alias, this means that anywhere under this scope, you can use your modules without typing the namespace. e.g. "EchoAPI.EchoController" becomes "EchoController".
-- `pipe_through` is making sure that anything under that group, goes through the the set of operations of the pipeline "api".
+- `pipe_through` is making sure that anything under that group, goes through the the set of operations of the :api pipeline.

-Let's connect out new controller !
+Let's connect the controller for real !
+Type the following

 {% highlight elixir %}
 # ...